idpay/idpay-moodle-plugin/readme.txt

 == Installation ==

 0. After creating a web service on https://idpay.ir and getting an API Key, follow this instruction:
-1. Activate IDPay Payment Gateway For RsForm Pro.
+1. Activate IDPay Payment Gateway For Moodle 4.0
-2. Go Settings IDPay Payment Gateway For RsForm Pro.
+2. Go Settings IDPay Payment Gateway For Moodle 4.0
 3. Enter the API Key And More Setting.
 4. Save Them.